tmcarlisle/OpenRefine-OHSdata/README.md

 # OpenRefine-OHSdata
-Census data from Oklahoma Historical Society
+Introductory lesson on OpenRefine using census data from Oklahoma Historical Society